Birthday Paradox Probability Calculator

 How to interpret the results

-The calculator returns multiple representations of the same underlying probability so you can use the result in different contexts.
-Here is what each line means.
+The calculator returns multiple representations of the same underlying probability so you can use the result in different contexts without converting it by hand.
+Each item in the results area serves a slightly different purpose.

-• Probability of Match: the chance that at least one shared birthday occurs among any pair in the group.
+• Probability of Match is the chance that at least one shared birthday appears among any pair in the group.

-• Probability (Decimal): the same probability as a number between 0 and 1, useful for further calculations.
+• Probability (Decimal) expresses the same result between 0 and 1, which is useful in spreadsheets and other models.

-• Odds Ratio (Match:No Match): computed as P(match) / P(no match).
-An odds ratio above 1 means a match is more likely than no match.
+• Odds Ratio is computed as P(match) / P(no match), so values above 1 mean a match is more likely than no match.

-• Approximate Threshold: a plain-language cue about whether you are below 50%, above 50%, or near certainty.
+• Approximate Threshold gives a short plain-language cue about whether you are below 50%, above 50%, or near certainty.

-• 5 people: small chance of a match (a few percent).
+• 5 people: only a small chance of a match.

 Why the probability rises so fast